tanthammar/laravel-rules/README.md

 composer require tanthammar/laravel-rules
 ```

-## Rules
+## Rules, Fakers and more
-See the src/Rules folder.
+See src folder

 ## Documentation
 There won't be much documentation written, this repository will grow as I add items.